projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-node.md

 ## Install DaemonSet

-`calico-node` runs as a DaemonSet so that it is installed on every node in the cluster.
+`calico/node` runs as a DaemonSet so that it is installed on every node in the cluster.

 Create the DaemonSet